Self-Employed Courier Insurance

 - Courtesy car or van – Use of a replacement vehicle while yours is being fixed after an accident.

-- Legal expenses cover –Coverage for legal fees includes pay for attorneys’ fees and other associated costs.
+- Legal expenses cover – Coverage for legal fees includes paying for attorneys’ fees and other associated costs.

 Keep in note that some courier insurance will offer these benefits automatically, while others may require you to pay an additional price to receive them.